Pear & Fennel Crumble: A Gentle Search for Roots

 "We say we want to strike against terror, we want to destroy terrorism, but do we even know where to find it?
 Can we locate it with a radar?
 Can the army find terrorism using it's night goggles and heat sensors?...To uproot terror, we need to begin by looking at our own hearts.
 We don't need to destroy each other, either physically or psychologically.
 Only by calming our minds and looking deeply inside ourselves will we develop the insight to identify the roots of terrorism." - Thich Nhat Hanh

 Not being an expert at sitting still for long periods of time, I find my silence in cooking.
 Thankfully there are many ways to dig at the roots.
 A loved one I know turns inward with a holy concentration that results in a number of ingenious constructions, garden beds and bike-powered generators among them.
 As Thanksgiving approaches the United States, I plan to host my first Thanksgiving in a totally new country.
 Wish me luck introducing stuffing into a 90 degree day.
 I am looking forward to a shared meal and a moment of pause.
 It is going to be a time to root out terror, to be surrounded by people who just make you say, "Thank goodness!" and "Amen" to existence.
 We will remember and mourn.
-After looking into our own hearts we may discover that we are not so alone or so endangered as the news would have us believe.
+After looking into our own hearts we may discover that we are not so alone or so endangered.
 If we need help to root out fear...we have it.

 May you have a peaceful and warm day of Thanksgiving, wherever and whoever you might be.